 - Repeated breaches of the school rules

 - Failure to hand over mobile phones/technology

 - Any form of bullying

-- Sexual assault, which is any unwanted sexual behaviour that causes humiliation, pain, fear or intimidation
+- Sexual assault, which is any unwanted sexual behaviour that causes humiliation, pain, fear or intimidation.

+- Use of social media to hurt, intimidate or offend.

 - Vandalism

 - Theft

 - Fighting

 - Smoking/Vaping

 - Racist, sexist, homophobic or discriminatory behaviour

 - Possession of any prohibited items.
 These include:

 - Knives or weapons

-- o Alcohol
+- Alcohol

 - Illegal drugs

 - Stolen items

-- Tobacco and cigarette papers / vaping and vaping accessories
+- Tobacco and cigarette papers

+- Vapes and vaping accessories

-- o Fireworks
+- Fireworks

-- Pornographic images
+- o Pornographic images

 - Any article a staff member reasonably suspects has been, or is likely to be, used to commit an offence, or to cause personal injury to, or damage to the property of, any person (including the student)